Charlie Dixon (Australian footballer): Gold Coast

-He made his debut in Round 2, 2011 in the Gold Coast Suns inaugural AFL match against Carlton at the Gabba, with Dixon kicking two of the Sun's goals in their heavy loss, including the first goal ever for the Suns.
+He made his debut in Round 2, 2011 in the Gold Coast Suns' inaugural AFL match against Carlton at the Gabba, with Dixon kicking two of the Suns' goals in their heavy loss, including the club's first ever goal.
 Two weeks later it was found that Dixon had been playing half-blind his entire football career and required contact lenses.
-In Round 5, wearing contacts for the first time, Dixon was part of the Gold Coast Sun's first AFL victory over Port Adelaide at AAMI Stadium and kicked two goals during the win.
+In Round 5, wearing contacts for the first time, Dixon was part of Gold Coast's first AFL victory over Port Adelaide at AAMI Stadium and kicked two goals during the win.
 He would continue to play each game until round 6 when the Suns suffered their second-worst loss to date, a 139-point loss to the Essendon Bombers.
 Dixon was subsequently dropped and struggled to regain fitness which would only see him return to the senior side five more times for the season.
 He ended the 2011 season with 6 goals from 10 games.

 Following the 2012 pre-season in which Dixon raced the clock to gain fitness, he managed to shed 5 kg and would return in round 5 against the North Melbourne Kangaroos, kicking two goals in the process.
 He was then tested in the ruck position for the next few games.
 In round 7 he suffered a soft tissue injury that would rule him out for 7 games.
 Upon return Dixon was tried in defence for the Suns and subsequently shone in the following weeks against the likes of Tom Hawkins, Jack Riewoldt and Jonathan Brown.

 On 4 July 2015, in a win over North Melbourne, Dixon became the first Suns player to kick seven goals in a game.